azaraverse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. echo $(($BREATH**$LOVE)) - This script prints the results of BREATH exponent LOVE.
 11. echo $((2#$BINARY)) - This script converts a number from base 2 to base 10 from the BINARY var.
 12.
+13. echo $NUM - This script prints a number with two decimal places.
+The number is stored in the env var NUM.